Mendocino Coast California, USA Travel Guide

 Ensure all loose ends are tied up before heading home.

-Allow generous travel time to the airport, considering potential traffic and coastal fog.
+Allow generous time it takes to get to the airport, considering potential traffic and coastal fog.

 Rental car return procedures also require buffer time.